-Your risk of developing prostate cancer depends on many things including age and ethnicity.
+Prostate cancer is not clearly linked to any preventable causes.
+Your risk of developing it depends on many things.
+These include age and ethnicity.

-Having any of these risk factors doesn’t mean that you will definitely develop prostate cancer.
+Anything that can increase your risk is called a risk factor.
+But having a risk factor doesn’t mean that you will definitely develop prostate cancer.

 Prostate cancer is more common in older men.
 Prostate cancer is most common in men aged 75 to 79 years.

 1 in 6 men in the UK will get prostate cancer at some point in their lives.

 Prostate cancer is more common in black-African men than white men.
 It is least common in Asian men.

 Your risk of prostate cancer is higher if you have a close relative, such as a brother or father, who has had prostate cancer.

 Some inherited genes can increase your risk of prostate cancer.
 These inherited genes are rare and account for only a small number of prostate cancers.